theoddora/Interview_Prep/System Design/03_Scalability.md

 and Spanner are well-known examples of NewSQL data stores.

 # Caching
 What caching is and why it matters?
 Caching is like a memory layer that stores copies of frequently accessed data.
 It's a strategy to speed things up by keeping data readily available reducing the need to fetch it from slower databases every time it's requested.

+### Types of caches by level
+* client caching
+* CDN caching
+* Web server caching
+* Database caching
+* Application caching

+### Types of caches by design
+* Global cache
+* Distributed cache

 ### Pitfalls